containers-ai/community-operators/README.md

 New Operators are reviewed manually by the maintainers to ensure that contain all [required information][required-fields].
 In the near future, automation will be added to check for required values and run a suite of automated tests against a live cluster.

+## References

+[Operator Courier](https://github.com/operator-framework/operator-courier) is used to build, validate and push Operator Artifacts. [pull-from-quay](scripts/pull-from-quay) is used to pull Operator Artifacts.

 ## Reporting Bugs

 Report bugs using the project issue tracker.